 15. luxurious/luxuriant: Something luxurious is resplendent in luxury; something luxuriant is fertile and lush, though the word may also be used as a synonym for luxurious.

-12 Responses to “15 Frequently Confused Pairs of Adjectives”
+12 thoughts on “15 Frequently Confused Pairs of Adjectives”

 Useful list.
 I also recently saw ‘credulous’ used in place of ‘credible’.

 I had always thought that disinterested in the sense of ‘apathetic’ was incorrect.
 Is this a new sense of the word?